Quantum detection of millimeter wave electric fields with driving surface-state electrons: The micro-well arrays to trap a series of electrons individually on liquid Helium

-The last term in Hamiltonian~(3) is negligible as it refers to the high-order small quantity of the atomic Bohr radius $r_b\approx7.6$~nm~\cite{Dykman-qubit}.
-As a consequence, considering only the lowest two levels of the 1D hydrogen, we write the Hamiltonian of the trapped electron as
+The last term in Hamiltonian~({3}) is negligible as it refers to the square of Bohr radius $z_b\approx7.6$~nm~\cite{Dykman-qubit}.
+As a consequence, considering only the lowest two levels of the 1D hydrogen-like atom, we rewrite Hamiltonian ({3}) as